(for veterinary information only)

 Nausea, appetite loss, or diarrhea are sometimes observed with this medication.
-In some patients, these effects are severe enough to preclude the use of benazepril.
+In these situations, the problem is often solved by giving the medication with food; however, in some patients, these effects are severe enough to preclude the use of benazepril.

 In some patients, blood pressure can drop too low as the peripheral blood vessels are dilated.
 This manifests as listlessness and lethargy.
 Often the dose of benazepril can be modified should this side effect occur.

 Benazepril may lead to elevations in potassium blood levels.

 Benazepril is commonly used in combination with diuretics, especially furosemide.
 In this situation, monitoring kidney parameters is especially important as both these medications serve to decrease blood supply to the kidney as they support the heart.
 Should a heart failure crisis occur while a patient is on these two medications, it will become necessary to rely on the diuretic to resolve the crisis.
 High doses of diuretic are typically needed.
 This can potentially lead to kidney failure though there is no alternative when the heart is failing.